sczopek/spaceInvadersAtariRl/README.md

 ### Frame Stacking
 Frame stacking is used to help the agent detect motion on the game screen.
 A raw screenshot does not indicate velocity for objects in the image frame.
 A short image history buffer is used to infer object motion.
 This motion detection behavior is automatically learned by the next CNN Layer.

 The specifics of my framestacking scheme is to store and stack the last four images as a tensor.
 These four images are the current image and three previous image.
-Each image has a four frame spacing between images, images (N - 12, N - 8, N - 4, N).
+Each image has a four frame spacing between images.
+The stacked images are numbered (N - 12, N - 8, N - 4, N).
 This is the output that is piped into the next CNN layer.

 ## Action Selection with CNN